openpaperwork/pyinsane/README.md

 Some issues with some Sane drivers can become obvious in complex programs (uninitialized memory bytes, segfault, etc).

-This module work around issues like the following one by using a dedicated process for scanning:
+This module works around issues like the following one by using a dedicated process for scanning:

 <table border="0">